vercel/next.js/docs/basic-features/typescript.md

 > Next.js `strict` mode is turned off by default.
 When you feel comfortable with TypeScript, it's recommended to turn it on in your `tsconfig.json`.

-By default, Next.js reports TypeScript errors during development for pages you are actively working on.
-TypeScript errors for inactive pages **do not** block the development process.
+By default, Next.js will do type checking as part of `next build`.
+We recommend using code editor type checking during development.

 If you want to silence the error reports, refer to the documentation for [Ignoring TypeScript errors](/docs/api-reference/next.config.js/ignoring-typescript-errors.md).